Join our King's Family

 Interview with the Principal

-Successful applicants will be notified by phone to make an appointment for an interview with the Principal two years prior to enrolment.
+Successful applicants will be notified by phone to make an appointment for an interview with the Head of School two years prior to enrolment.

 Acceptance of Offer